Books have been written about the subject, so this short article can only scratch the surface.

 It is not part of the task of the mediator to try to balance the baskets, but what most mediators will try to do is to make sure that the imbalance does not affect the judgement of the parties in deciding how they would like to settle their dispute.

 The mediator is not a social or economic engineer.
 His or her aim is to nudge the parties into coming to an agreement that they are both happy with, in the context of what each has in his or her basket.
-He or she is simply there to help to people find a way out of a conflict without litigation.
+He or she is there to help participants to find a way out of a conflict without litigation.